puikinsh/Adminator-admin-dashboard/README.md

-# Adminator Bootstrap 5 Admin Template v2.8.1
+# Adminator Bootstrap 5 Admin Template v2.9.0

 **Adminator** is a responsive Bootstrap 5 Admin Template built with modern development tools.
 It provides you with a collection of ready to use code snippets and utilities, custom pages, a collection of applications and some useful widgets.

-**Latest Update (v2.8.1)**: Latest dependency updates including Bootstrap 5.3.8, comprehensive security updates, and modern tooling improvements ensuring optimal performance and maintainability.
+**Latest Update (v2.9.0)**: Comprehensive dependency updates with all packages at their absolute latest versions, enhanced SCSS linting with stylelint-config-standard-scss, security vulnerability fixes, and zero linting errors.

 **Looking for more premium admin templates?** Visit **[DashboardPack.com](https://dashboardpack.com/)** for a curated collection of high-quality admin dashboard templates for various frameworks and technologies.